 Time warning : This has to be prepared the night before you want to serve it

-This is just a quickie recipe with no pictures, my mom made this one as well on Thanksgiving weekend and I only managed to a) eat it and b) take a picture of the food before I inhaled it.
+This is just a quickie recipe with hardly any pictures, as my mom made this one as well on Thanksgiving weekend and I only managed to a) eat it and b) take a picture of the food before I inhaled it.
 My sister has a repertoire of breakfast casserole recipes that she has gleaned off the women she works with, and we are determined to try them all!
 Tis the season really, and I have discovered that they are really a comforting, warm way to start your weekend morning off with the family.
 And, there are so many different kinds, that you are sure to come across one that you all love.

-340 grams maple pork sausage ( 1 package of Johnson’s Sausage, for example)
+- 340 grams maple pork sausage

 - 1 teaspoon mustard powder

-4 eggs, beaten
+- 4 eggs beaten

 - 2 cups milk

-6 slices white bread, toasted and cut into cubes
+- 6 slices white bread toasted and cut into cubes

-1 1/2 cups of Cheddar cheese, shredded
+- 1 1/2 cups of Cheddar cheese shredded

-In another bowl, combine the mustard, salt, eggs and milk, mixing thoroughly.
+- In another bowl, combine the mustard, salt, eggs and milk, mixing thoroughly.